marziarivi/RadioLensfit2/README.md

 **1. Generate catalog**

-Simulation of a real galaxy catalog ordered by flux within a given field of view (arcmin).
+Simulation of a real galaxy catalog with EXPONENTIAL brigthness profile, ordered by flux within a given field of view (arcmin).
 According to the related distributions (see paper), it randomly generates:

-position l,m (RAD) in a disk area flux (uJy)
+position l,m (RAD) in a disk area flux (uJy) scalelength (arcsec), ellipticity components e1, e2
-FWHM/scalelength (arcsec),
-ellipticity components e1, e2

-Distribution parameters can be modified changing the default_params.h
+Distribution parameters can be modified changing the file *default_params.h*: maximum flux (200 uJy), galaxy parameter distributions, number of galaxy orientations (10).

-Usage: *generate_catalog* <number of sources> <effective field of view> <minimum flux>
+Usage: *Catalog* (number of sources) (effective field of view) (minimum flux)

 Output: text file where each line corresponds to a SF galaxy.

-**2. Simulate**
+**2. Simulate visibilities**

-Simulation of a radio weak lensing observation with a given reduced cosmic shear and a given source catalog of SF galaxies.
+Simulation of a radio weak lensing observation with a given radio telescope configuration, catalog of SF galaxies, and reduced cosmic shear.
-The source catalog is a text file containing for each source (row) l,m position (rad), flux (uJy), fwhm/scalelength (arcsec), ellipticity components e1,e2.
-Source can be modelled either according to the Gaussian profile or Exponential profile (Sersic index 1).
+The source catalog is a text file containing for each source (row) l,m position (rad), flux (uJy), size (arcsec), ellipticity components e1,e2.
+Source can be modelled either according to the Gaussian profile or Exponential profile (default) by enabling the option in the *makefile*:

+Exponential (default) - size = scalelength
+GAUSSIAN - size = FWHM
+MATCH_EXP - size = FWHM (Galsim exponential profile matching Gaussian FWHM)

 Radio telescope configuration must be provided in a Measurement Set.
 The effect of the input reduced cosmic shear is applied to galaxies ellipticity.
-The instrumental gaussian noise variance is computed based on the antenna SEFD of the radiotelescope and time and frequency sampling interval.
+The instrumental gaussian noise variance is computed based on the antenna SEFD of the radiotelescope, time and frequency sampling interval.
 Signal-to-noise (SNR) is also computed.
 The corresponding simulated visibilities observed by the radio telescope are written in the DATA column of the same Measurement Set (I stokes component).
-The input catalog is updated with the SNR values, the new file hathe same namewith "_SNR" added at the end.
+The input catalog is updated with the SNR values, the new file has the same name with "_SNR" added at the end.

 Usage: *Simulate* (filename MS) (source catalog filename) (number of sources) (shear coord_1) (shear coord_2)